 - Whether or not they are on a scheduled tapered detox

 However, the factor that plays the most significant role in determining an individual’s Valium withdrawal timeline is, as mentioned before, whether or not they are also dealing with benzodiazepine withdrawal syndrome.
 Along with more intense and possibly deadly symptoms, benzodiazepine withdrawal syndrome also causes these symptoms to last much longer, even months after someone has finished their detox.
 Otherwise, the typical timeline for Valium withdrawal is as follows:

-However, depending on long someone had been abusing Valium, and how much they were taking, they may undergo post-acute withdrawal syndrome, or PAWS, where withdrawal symptoms can randomly come and go for months on end, long after the Valium has been flushed from the body.
+However, depending on how long someone had been abusing Valium, and how much they were taking, they may experience Post-Acute Withdrawal Syndrome, or PAWS, where withdrawal symptoms can randomly come and go for months on end, long after the Valium has been removed from the body.